 A more unusual option, Tieman’s low acid coffee is 100% Arabica beans blended with Matcha green tea, rooibos red tea and goji berry powders.

 While this is not a traditional coffee blend, it offers 5 times the daily antioxidant requirements.
 Plus the goji and rooibos help with digestion.

 The Matcha green tea provides a slow release of caffeine, so you shouldn’t experience the normal “jitters” of other coffee brands.
 This feature may also help those with sensitive stomachs.

 Tieman’s Coffee offer decaf and medium roast options too.
 It is certainly a unique coffee blend, but may not be appreciated by coffee purists.

 Flavor Notes: Smooth and full bodied

-Size Options: Available ground or whole bean in a 10 oz bag.
+Size Options: Available ground or in whole beans in 1, 2 and 5 pound bags

 Tres Hermanos coffee produce low acid organic fairtrade coffee from Colombia.